parostatkiem-zz/studia-PNS/doc2.md

 # PROJECT DOCUMENTATION
 ## Project name: **Purple Normandy Schnautzer**

+## Project theme
+Implementation of the game Civilization (FreeCiv) with 2D visualization, loading map and game parameters from the database, support for many users on the network
+bonus: client program for at least two different platforms or 3D visualization

+## Game rules
+Each player has an immovable castle and basic army, divided into branches (infantry, archers, pikemen etc.).
+Armies conquer the surrounding areas, gather materials (wood, gold etc.) and fight battles between each other.
+Players expand their castles and army, using the collected materials.
+The aim of the game is to conquer as many surrounding villages as possible and, of course, to defeat the opponent.

 ## Programming methodology
 Non-rigorous interpretation of Scrum methodology, based on weekly meetings and more frequent online meetups